Learn to Hold Your Breath for More Than 2 Minutes in 5 Easy Steps

 Why Would I Hold My Breath for Such a Long Time?
 Is This Even Healthy or Beneficial?

-Holding the breath, performed according to the instructions give, isn't stupid and dangerous at all.
-In fact the human body is designed to perform those kinds of activities.
-For more information on that I kindly refer to
+Holding the breath, performed according to the instructions given, isn't stupid and dangerous at all.
+In fact, the human body is designed to perform those kinds of activities.
+For more information on that, kindly refer to Wikipedia's article on the mammalian diving reflex.

 I didn't put a specific application in this hub, because there are so many different ways you can apply that knowledge.